Anna Murray Preece

 Returning to the west he at first lived as a Tangkha painter and then in 1985 he trained as a psychotherapist principally with the Center for Transpersonal Psychology.
 This began the process of bringing together the two worlds of Buddhism and Western psychology.
 He has been a practicing psychotherapist since 1988 gradually developing a style that is a synthesis of Buddhist and Jungian understanding.

 Since 1985 he has been leading meditation retreats following the instruction and guidance of his teachers.
 Lama Yeshe was particularly influential is this, supporting his integration of a more Western approach.
 This has meant gradually guiding people through a kind of apprenticeship in the practice of Tantra.
-Increasingly Rob has become involved in what he now calls spiritual mentoring bringing together his experience of both Eastern and Western approaches.
-This has also led to writing The psychology of Buddhist Tantra; The Wisdom of Imperfection; The courage to Feel and Preparing for Tantra.
+Rob's one-to-one work is now principally spiritual mentoring bringing together his experience of both Eastern and Western approaches.

 Rob leads many meditation retreats in the UK some of which incorporate a movement practice facilitated by Anna.
-Increasingly he is being asked to teach abroad in Europe and the US.
+He also teaches in Europe and the US.
 As a father of two sons, an experienced Tangkha painter and a keen gardener he tries to ground Buddhist practice in a creative practical lifestyle.

 For further information on Anna's work contact: